stevendouglasyagel/ContributorLicenseAgreement/README.md

 ## What is CLA?

 CLA is a tool that allows outside contributors to sign a contribution license agreement (cla), an important license protection for Microsoft and our contributors.
 Signing this agreement allows external contributors to contribute code to Microsoft open-source repos.
-It is built on the [Microsoft GitHub Policy Service](https://github.com/microsoft/gitops) platform.
+It is built on the Microsoft GitHub Policy Service platform.

 ## Usage

 To use CLA, you need to define a [cla.yml](src/ContributorLicenseAgreement.Core.Tests/Data/cla.yml)/[Microsoft GitHub CLA](https://github.com/microsoft/.github/blob/main/policies/cla.yml) file on org level (example YAML file).
 This YAML file should define how the CLA should act, the content of the license agreement, and which accounts are exempt from signing.
 In addition, the *Microsoft GitHub Policy Service* needs to be installed for your organization.
-For details, visit https://github.com/microsoft/gitops.

 ### cla.yml - required properties
 - **content**: the contribution licence agreement the author should sign.